A barrage of beats

 The following list contains what we consider to be the best plugin drum machines in the world right now.
 Note that we're not focusing on drum samplers/modules here: with one exception, all the plugins on this list have their own sequencing capabilities.

-We're tweaked things slightly in that the drum machines are no longer ranked based on your votes, but instead listed in roughly ascending price order, with some new additions for 2016.
-So, start clicking and find the beatbox that suits your budget and requirements.
+The drum machines are listed in roughly ascending price order.
+Start clicking and find the beatbox that suits your budget and requirements.

 Audio Damage Tattoo